The Word for World Is Forest: Plot summary

 However, Davidson disobeys orders and continues to attack Athshean towns, refusing to return to Centralville.
 After a couple of weeks, the Athsheans attack Davidson's camp, killing or capturing everybody except Davidson and two others, who escape in a helicopter.
 Although the others want to return to Centralville, Davidson orders them back to fight the Athsheans.
-The Helicopter crashes, killing all but Davidson, who is captured.
+The helicopter crashes, killing all but Davidson, who is captured.
 He is taken before Selver, who says that Davidson gave Selver the gift of murder, but that Selver would not kill Davidson, because there was no need.
 Instead, the Athsheans abandon Davidson on an island that Terran logging has rendered barren.
-Three years later the Terran ships return and take the surviving colonists off the planet; the commander of the ships states that the Terrans will not return except as observers and scientists, as the planet has been placed under a ban by the League of Worlds.
+Three years later the Terran ships return and take the surviving colonists off the planet; the commander of the ships states that the Terrans will return only as observers and scientists, as the planet has been placed under a ban by the League of Worlds.
 Selver gives Lyubov's research, which he has saved, to one of the emissaries, who tells him that Lyubov's efforts to protect the Athsheans will not be forgotten, and that his work will be given the value it deserves.
-Selver reflects that although the planet may have been won from the Terrans, his people have now learned the ability to kill without reason.
+Selver reflects that although the planet may have been freed from the Terrans, his people have now learned the ability to kill without reason.